sampsyo/home/_drafts/adl.md

 [bluespec]: http://wiki.bluespec.com/bluespec-systemverilog-and-compiler

 ### Challenges for the Next Generation of ADLs

+TK
+But as with software languages, there will never be one language to rule them all---we need a broad diversity of options that embrace different language paradigms, strike different trade-offs between performance and productivity, or offer special features for specific application domains.

 use/multiplexing of physical resources. that's the essential thing about hardware; you are creating computational objects *and then* using them to accomplish something